evowilliamson/formal-verification/README.md

-This repository comprises material collected and constructed during
+This repository comprises material collected and constructed during the course System Validation and Testing (Formal Verification) , as taught at Open Universiteit as part of my Master of Software Engineering.

 ### References
 |Article/Book| Authors |  Comments
 |--|--|--|